EricElmoznino/MusicGenerator/README.md

 # MusicGenerator
 A deep belief net coupled with a recurrent LSTM network that composes original piano pieces.
+Implemented in TensorFlow.

 File Descriptions:
 - MusicGenerator.py: